AtomicScala/atomic-scala-examples/README.md

 and directories, which are used by Activator.

-Within the "examples" directory you will find all the example files from the book, as well as several build scripts (one for each platform)
+Within the "examples" directory you will find all the example files from the book, as well as several build scripts (one for each platform):

+  - Testall.bat for Windows command shell
+  - Testall.ps1 for Windows PowerShell
+  - Testall.sh for Macintosh and Linux

+Full instructions on installation and use are in the book itself.

 If you discover problems or errors, please report them to: https://github.com/AtomicScala/corrections/issues